Gingerbread Cookies Recipe without Molasses

 - Dust with a little flour over the dough and on the rolling pin.
 Alternatively, roll out between two sheets of non-stick parchment paper that has been dusted with flour.
 The dough may be quite sticky so don't be worried about using extra flour to keep the dough from sticking.

-- Roll dough to a ¼ inch (or just under 1/2 cm) thick then cut out with your desired cutter – of course, gingerbread men are my fav!
+- Roll dough to a ¼ inch (or just under ½ cm) thick, then cut out with your desired cutter – of course, gingerbread men are my favorite!

 - Press any scrapes of dough onto the remaining half and repeat rolling and cutting.